Building Subjects of Light: Tavares Strachan and Dayanita Singh

 Invited by curators to participate in the 2018 Carnegie International, how would these artists respond to CMOA’s unique architecture?
 How would their work resonate with Pittsburgh, a Rust Belt city with a history and character unlike most art-world haunts?

-Tavares Strachan, The Encyclopaedia of Invisibility
+Tavares Strachan, The Encyclopedia of Invisibility

 A map of Pittsburgh often reads like a roll-call of great men.
 Carnegie!
 Mellon!
 Frick!
-The names of these 19th-century titans pepper the city where they rose to fame.
+The names of these 19th century titans pepper the city where they rose to fame.
 Steel and coal once stoked their fortunes—and made Pittsburgh glow on the global map.
 Long since defunct are the mills and mining plants whose sooty plumes defined the “Smoky City.”
 Yet the names of past tycoons still haunt streets, parks, buildings, and public squares.
 Their names still have currency, in every sense.
 Like the smoky byproduct of history, these lingering words make the cityscape a legible archive.

 Nowhere does the pantheon of names take stranger form than along Forbes Avenue—itself named for the man who named Pittsburgh after another great man, the politician William Pitt.
 Back in 1890, steel magnate Andrew Carnegie pledged a million dollars to build a local system of libraries that were “monumental in character.”1 Plans for the central branch on Forbes quickly grew in scope and grandeur.
 After several expansions, the imposing stone complex now houses a parade of institutions named after Carnegie: among others, a library, music auditorium, lecture hall, natural history museum, and art museum.
 These spaces cover virtually every field of knowledge, stamping each with the Carnegie brand—just like the steel beams that physically and financially undergirded the original structure.